cpsxen/cps-xen/README.md

 In order to trigger a checkpoint process the PVM that is supossed to be fail-safe has to write an arbirtraty value into the Xenbus path "/local/domain/[DomID]/data/ha".
 After starting Remus in Dom0 CPS-Xen registers - for the given domain - a watch on this path.
 Whenever a value changes a callback function providing the checkpoint functionality is being executed.

+The xl remus functionality has been extended with the following parameters/options:

+>Options:

+>- -d DOMAIN,   --domain=DOMAIN         Domain to modify
+- -p PRIORITY, --priority=PRIORITY     Priority of the specified domain (int)
+- -P PERIOD,   --period=PERIOD         Period (int)

 ### Citing CPS-Xen

 Please cite our CPS-Xen papers [4,5] in any research that uses CPS-Xen.